openscenegraph/OpenSceneGraph/README.txt

 Robert Osfield.
 Project Lead.
-26th April 2013.
+24th July 2013.

 --

 Section 1.
 How to build the OpenSceneGraph
 ==========================================

 The OpenSceneGraph uses the CMake build system to generate a platform-specific build environment.
 CMake reads the CMakeLists.txt files that you'll find throughout the OpenSceneGraph directories, checks for installed dependenciesand then generates the appropriate build system.

 If you don't already have CMake installed on your system you can grab it from http://www.cmake.org, use version 2.4.6 or later.
 Details on the OpenSceneGraph's CMake build can be found at:

     http://www.openscenegraph.org/projects/osg/wiki/Build/CMake

 Under unices (i.e. Linux, IRIX, Solaris, Free-BSD, HP-Ux, AIX, OSX) use the cmake or ccmake command-line utils, or use the included tiny configure script that'll run cmake for you.
 The configure script simply runs 'cmake . -DCMAKE_BUILD_TYPE=Release' to ensure that you get the best performance from your final libraries/applications.

     cd OpenSceneGraph
     ./configure
     make
     sudo make install

 Alternatively, you can create an out-of-source build directory and run cmake or ccmake from there.
 The advantage to this approach is that the temporary files created by CMake won't clutter the OpenSceneGraph source directory, and also makes it possible to have multiple independent build targets by creating multiple build directories.
 In a directory alongside the OpenSceneGraph use:

     mkdir build